The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 They’re worth every penne.

-Lina Stores | Soho, King’s Cross, The City, Marylebone, Clapham
+Lina Stores | Soho, King’s Cross, The City, Marylebone, Clapham, South Kensington, Shoreditch

-Details: 51 Greek Street, Soho, London, W1D 4EH | Book here
+Details: 51 Greek Street, Soho, London, W1D 4EH | Book a table at Lina Stores

 Padella | London Bridge, Shoreditch

-It’s been seven years and you still can’t avoid queuing for Padella.
+It’s been eight years and you still can’t avoid queuing for Padella.
 Which is sort of unsurprising seeing as it comes to us from the folks behind Bib Gourmand-winner Trullo (another great pasta restaurant on this list).
 The original spot is a two-floor, art-deco-dressed space in Borough, where – alongside a small selection of classic cocktails (with a little creative twist) – you can tuck into the likes of Westcombe ricotta and sage ravioli; an extraordinary cacio e pepe; and tagliarini with Dorset crab; all for about a tenner.
 And their East London follow-up, Padella Shoreditch, has all the charms of the original (albeit in a more spacious, industrial-styled space), with the added benefit of having a smattering of tables available to book each day.

-Details: Padella London Bridge, 6 Southwark Street, Borough, South London, SE1 1TQ; Padella Shoreditch, 1 Phipp Street, EC2A 4PS | It’s mostly walk-ins only, but they do take some bookings here.
+Details: Padella London Bridge: 6 Southwark Street, Borough, South London, SE1 1TQ | Padella Shoreditch: 1 Phipp Street, EC2A 4PS | It’s mostly walk-ins only, but they do take some bookings in Shoreditch.

 Bancone | Covent Garden, Soho, London Bridge

-It’s another fresh pasta restaurant in Central London you can – ahem – Bancone being great; and we’re not the only ones who think that, either – Michelin has awarded the original site a Bib Gourmand.
+It’s another fresh pasta restaurant in Central London you can – ahem – Bancone being great – and we’re not the only ones who think that, either; Michelin has awarded the original site a Bib Gourmand.
 The pasta’s made freshly in-house at all three sites each day: bucatini; ditalini, silk handkerchief…ini; before being topped with everything from walnut butter & confit egg yolk, to lobster with semi-dried tomato, garlic & chilli.
 It’s delicious, but it isn’t going to break the bank either.
 And – as if that’s all not exciting enough – you can also book, all week, every week, like the good old days.

-Details: Bancone Covent Garden: 39 William IV Street, WC2N 4DD | Bancone Soho: 8-10 Lower James Street, W1F 9EL | Bancone Borough Yards: Arch 213, 18 Stoney Street, SE1 9AD | Book here
+Details: Bancone Covent Garden: 39 William IV Street, WC2N 4DD | Bancone Soho: 8-10 Lower James Street, W1F 9EL | Bancone Borough Yards: Arch 213, 18 Stoney Street, SE1 9AD | Book a table at Bancone

 Oi Spaghetti | Peckham